We’ve partnered with Revolut to help you save money on your Google, Facebook, and Microsoft ad spend.

 Sure, it might be an accidental match made in heaven.
 But considering that you’re giving this agency complete control over your Microsoft Ads campaigns, that decision shouldn’t come lightly.

-Here’s a checklist of essential questions to answer to make sure you're hiring the right Microsoft Ads manager for your business.
+Here’s a checklist of essential questions to answer to make sure you're hiring the right Microsoft Ads management service for your business.

 Would you hire someone without knowing what experience they had?